adoxography/kinarow/README.md

 - `k` (Number): The number of cells in a row (in any direction) needed to win
 - `turn` (Number): If `0`, it is currently player 1's turn. `1` indicates that it is player 2's turn.

 The server must respond with the 0-based index of the cell it wishes to move to.
-Note that if the bot responds with an invalid move, it will immediately lose the game.
+Note that if the bot takes too long (>5 seconds) or responds with an invalid move, it will immediately lose the game.

 #### Example